pravindeshmukh8702/pravindeshmukh8702/README.md

 ### 🚀 About Me

-I'm a **DevOps Engineer with 2+ years of professional experience** in designing, implementing, and maintaining scalable cloud-native infrastructure on AWS.
-I specialize in **Kubernetes orchestration, Terraform automation, and CI/CD pipeline optimization** that delivers measurable business impact.
+I'm a **DevOps Engineer** who has recently transitioned into a professional role, and I'm on a mission to **automate everything that was previously done manually**.
+I thrive on transforming manual, repetitive processes into efficient, scalable, and self-service automated workflows.

-Throughout my career, I've successfully **reduced deployment times by 70%**, managed **30+ production pods** across multiple environments, and maintained **99.9% uptime** for critical applications.
-I'm passionate about building robust, secure, and automated systems that drive operational excellence.
+In my current role, I'm actively identifying bottlenecks and replacing manual interventions with robust Infrastructure as Code (IaC), automated CI/CD pipelines, and intelligent monitoring solutions.
+I believe that true DevOps is about enabling developers and operations teams to focus on what matters most by eliminating toil.

-🔭 **Currently Working On:** Production-grade Kubernetes clusters and advanced GitOps workflows
+🔭 **Currently Automating:** Manual deployment processes, environment provisioning, and operational runbooks.

-🌱 **Currently Learning:** AWS Security Specialty, Kubernetes Operators, and Service Mesh (Istio)
+🌱 **Currently Learning:** Advanced Kubernetes operators, AWS Step Functions for workflow automation, and Python scripting for custom tooling.

-💼 **Open to:** DevOps Engineer, Cloud Engineer, and SRE roles
+💼 **Professional Focus:** DevOps Engineer | Cloud Automation Engineer | Site Reliability Engineer

-💬 **Ask me about:** AWS, Kubernetes, Terraform, Docker, CI/CD, and Infrastructure as Code
+💬 **Ask me about:** How to automate your manual tasks, starting your IaC journey, or building self-healing systems.

-⚡ **Fun Fact:** I've automated more deployments than I've had hot beverages this year!
+⚡ **Fun Fact:** I measure my productivity not by tasks completed, but by manual processes eliminated!
 </div>

 ---